ChristopherPHolder/app-speed/packages/esbuild-meta/README.md

 # @app-speed/esbuild-meta

-Esbuild Meta is a cli took to help you analyse the meta output of esbuild
+Esbuild Meta is a CLI tool to help you analyse the meta output of esbuild